UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-02-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the seventh week of school!
 March started which means half of the semester has passed.
 I believe you guys will be able to get through the rest of the semester as well!
-Here are some interesting event for you!
+Here is some interesting event for you!
 <br/>

 ### Highlights: